jamestalmage/node-version-cli/readme.md

 When combined with [Command Substitution](https://www.gnu.org/software/bash/manual/html_node/Command-Substitution.html) this becomes a powerful construct for controlling how bash scripts behave.

-The original intended use was avoiding using the [babel](https://babeljs.io/) compiler in during my [mocha](http://mochajs.org/) tests for newer versions of node that already supported the ES6 features I needed.
+The original intended use was disabling the [babel](https://babeljs.io/) compiler for [mocha](http://mochajs.org/) tests running in newer versions of node (which already support some ES6 features).

 ```
 $ mocha $(node-version --lt-4.0.0 --compilers js:babel/register)